New National Leadership Passport

-The new Passport is available on the Girl Guides Australia website.
 Please ensure that all new Leaders beginning their leadership qualification are working from the new National Passport.
 This could mean that in Victoria for the remainder of this year, there will be new leaders working from 3 different Passports.
 We apologise for any inconvenience/confusion this may cause.
 Please email Margaret Brooks (email@example.com) should you have any queries about these changes, or how to use the Passport.

 New blended learning approach to Leadership Qualification Training

 We are currently working towards a new format of face-to-face training Australia wide that will be supported by a number of online modules.
 Whilst currently not all modules are available online, we have managed to condense the current training into a one day face-to-face supported by Being Safe (Risk Management) online training.